Qovery/documentation/website/docs/using-qovery/deployment/running-and-deployment-statuses.md

 ## Running Statuses

-Thanks to Running statuses, you can find out which services are currently running on your platform, and which ones are interrupted.
-There are two types of run services available at the moment: environment statuses and service statuses.
+Thanks to Running statuses, you can find out which services are currently running on your platform, and which are interrupted.
+There are two types of run services available currently: environment statuses and service statuses.

 ## Environment Statuses

-When you access an environment on your [Qovery Console][urls.qovery_console], you can check its status in real time.
+When you access an environment on your [Qovery Console][urls.qovery_console], you can check its status in real-time.

 The environment status is computed based on the statuses of all the services in that specific environment.
 Here are all the possible environment statuses: